deepaliMehroliya/FlutterChatApp/README.md

 # chat_app

-A new Flutter project for Linkedin Learning.
+A new Flutter project for Learning.

 ## Getting Started